How I saved 200 hours of Ellicium’s Recruitment Team Using Hadoop!

 When I joined Ellicium, it was still in its initial phase, where we were finding our space in Big Data market.
 I have witnessed and been part of Ellicium team with the zeal and passion to make a dent in the universe of Big Data.
 After executing and implementing some unique projects, Ellicium’s team size has increased 300% along the way.
 One of the biggest challenges in this growth story has been to find a right candidate for the specific position.
 And many a time, I have seen recruitment team’s struggle to shortlist candidates from the sea of applications.

 Recently we had several urgent open positions for which we wanted to hire candidates through a recruitment drive.
 To our surprise, we received few hundred resumes.
 Taking the typical manual resume shortlisting approach would have cost us more than 200 human hours.
-We wanted to get right candidate fast.
+We wanted to get right candidates fast.
 As human resource team was mulling over the approach to pull this gigantic task, I stepped in!

 For one of the Big Data implementation, there was similar client requirement, where they were struggling to search business-critical data from a huge amount of unstructured data stored in the form of files in quick time.
 For that implementation, I used Apache Tika, Apache Solr, Cloudera Search and HDFS from Hadoop framework.